Should married couples file taxes jointly or separately?

 There are many decisions that were once made individually that take on greater complexities for married couples.

-“Deciding whether to file taxes jointly or separately is an important decision that can significantly impact a couple’s tax liability and overall financial picture,” says Mai Ong, Trust Advisor at Regions Bank in Clearwater, Florida.
+“Deciding whether to file taxes jointly or separately is an important decision that can significantly impact a couple’s tax liability and overall financial picture,” says Tom Lasley, Private Wealth Strategist at Regions Bank in Nashville, Tennessee.

 Filing jointly often means higher income thresholds for tax brackets, eligibility for certain credits and deductions, and potentially a lower tax bill overall.
 On the flip side, filing separately can be beneficial under certain circumstances.
-Evaluating both options requires consideration of individual financial circumstances and engaging a tax professional can be beneficial.
+Evaluating both options requires consideration of individual financial circumstances, and couples should consider engaging a tax professional to help with this analysis.

 Tax considerations: Let’s assume that filing jointly is preferred

-For most couples, filing jointly tends to be the most financially advantageous approach.
-“The majority of couples will benefit more by filing married jointly,” says Ong.
+For most couples, filing jointly may be the most advantageous approach.
+“The majority of couples often benefit more by filing married jointly,” says Lasley.

-As a married couple filing jointly, you also are eligible to claim tax deductions that are not available to spouses filing individual returns.
+As a married couple filing jointly, you may be eligible to claim tax deductions that are not available to spouses filing individual returns.
 For example, joint filers can seek tax credits not available to couples filing separately, including the Earned Income Tax Credit, the Child and Dependent Care Tax Credit and the American Opportunity and Lifetime Learning Education Tax Credits.

-“There are generally fewer tax benefits to filing separately,” notes Ong.
-“That includes being limited to a smaller IRA contribution deduction, the loss of eligibility to take a deduction for student loan interest and the capital loss deduction limit which is limited to $1,500 versus $3,000 when it’s a married joint tax return,” says Ong.
+“There are generally fewer tax benefits to filing separately,” notes Lasley.
+“That includes being limited to a smaller IRA contribution deduction, lower income limits for those covered by qualified plans who also make potentially deductible contributions to IRAs, the loss of eligibility to take a deduction for student loan interest and the capital loss deduction limit, which is limited to $1,500 for those married filing separately versus $3,000 when it’s a married joint tax return,” says Lasley.

 Tax considerations for couples: The case for filing separately

 There are circumstances when it can be financially advantageous for married couples to file separately.
-This is primarily the case if you’re planning to itemize deductions rather than claim the standard deduction.
+This is often the case if you’re planning to itemize deductions rather than claim the standard deduction and one spouse has significant itemized deductions, one spouse has outstanding tax liabilities, or there are deductions limited by income.

 Keep in mind that married couples filing separately both must file using the same method.
 In other words, if one spouse itemizes their deductions, the other spouse must as well, even if they aren’t submitting a joint tax return.